YasmineK210/yasminek210/README.md

 💻 CS student & aspiring web developer </br>
 👩‍🎓 Studied in NCKU Taiwan and currently in NUS Singapore </br>
 🌱 Currently interning at SIA </br>
-🎮 When not coding, you can usually find me playing Hoyo games! </br>
 🎯 Goal: Looking for a frontend (eventually full stack) developer job roles to contribute building apps and webs users love to use! </br>

 ## 💻 Stacks